COVID-19 (Coronavirus) Update and Links

 - Sport and Recreation Victoria have outlined Return To Play guidance to assist sport and recreation activities, community sport and recreation organisations as well as high performance professional sport organisations to Return To Play.

-Click HERE for a list of Return to Play Plans & Resources current at 1 June
+Click HERE for a list of Return to Play Plans & Resources from SSAs current at 30 June.

 - The latest updates from Sport and Recreation Victoria can be found here.

 - Links to the latest COVID-19 information and resources are available from the Department of Health and Human Services (DHHS) here.

 - The Australian Institute of Sport (AIS) revealed framework for rebooting sport in a national COVID-19 environment here.

 - It is worth taking note of the advice from the World Health Organisation (WHO) for COVID-19 as well as the upcoming flu season here.

 - This link from the Australian Institute of Sport (AIS) regards travelling for sport events.